CSMCE | Earn Your Masters Degree

 I am a certified a teacher and want a MAT degree (for high school mathematics teachers) or a MAT degree with a specialization in middle level mathematics teaching

 If you have previously applied through the Teach Nebraska program, you must submit a new application to be admitted to the MAT program.
-Mathematics teachers are welcome to apply immediately to the MAT program, but by applying first to Teach Nebraska as a non-degree student, you avoid having to pay the fee to apply to Graduate Studies.
+Mathematics teachers are welcome to apply immediately to the MAT program if you don't want to take up to six courses first as a non-degree-seeking, post-bacclaureate student.

 To apply for admission to the MAT program: